nopSolutions/nopCommerce-Docs/en/developer/ms-dynamics-365/index.md

 ![Find the plugin](_static/plugin_list.png)

-Install the plugin using the **Install** button if it is uninstalled.
+Install the plugin using the **Install** button if it is not installed.

 ## How to configure the plugin